pavulon18/docs/extra-information.md

 #### The Future

 The promise of a decentralized way of making payments is possible but only with a team and community that is will to do something to make that happen.
-We believe being decentralized will solve some of the worlds problems but also create some as some still believe banks are safe and are the way forward, never properly knowing what it is like without one.
+We believe being decentralized will solve some of the worlds problems but also create some probles.
+Some people still believe banks are safe and are the way forward, never properly knowing what life is like without one.

 #### Community Projects

-Once we have fully established ourselfs, AmityCoin will set up fund rasing scheme for its members.
+Once we have fully established ourselves, AmityCoin will set up a fund rasing scheme for its members.
 This will consist of users uploading a link to their own developed software, music, art or anything else in a chance to earn some considerable donations from
 AmityCoin and its team.
-This will allow that user to do things that money would of been an object to do.
+This give users opportunities that would have otherwise been impossible to achieve with the use of money.